Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 - __Why join our Bookclub Section__

   - The Why join our Bookclub section allows the parents to see the benefits of their child joining the bookclub, as well as the benefits of reading in general.
-  - The parents will be encouraged to sign up their child, and children viewing the website will be encouraged to go.
+  - The parents will be encouraged to sign up their child, and children viewing the website will be encouraged to join.

 ![Main Text](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/home-page_maintxt.jpg)